readthedocs/blog/github-git-protocol-deprecation.rst

 **Note that this applies only to repositories hosted on GitHub**, repositories using providers that support the Git protocol won't be affected.

+At Read the Docs we will try keep you informed about deprecations or breaking changes from external tools that may impact your builds so you can take action before it happens.